bethallchurch/teulu/README.md

 ## Add

-- apollo-cache-persist
-- PhotoListScreen (all)
-- AlbumListScreen (all)
+- apollo-cache-persist -> do I need this?
+Check what <Rehydrated /> does
 - UpdateGroupScreen
 - UpdateAlbumScreen